-We recently went to the Church History Museum and discovered some interesting artifacts, from Hyrum Smith's sunglasses to Eliza R. Snow's pocket watch.
+The Church History Museum contains interesting artifacts, from Hyrum Smith's sunglasses to Eliza R. Snow's pocket watch.
 But there are two additional historic items that have a story all their own: the death masks of Joseph and Hyrum Smith.
 Read on to find out more about what a death mask is and how the Church came to have these special memorials on display.

 1. Death masks date back to ancient Egyptian times.